TransVault/documentation/onboard/onboard.md

 ### Batches

-This tab gives summary information relating to batches that have been created in the onboarding project, their overall status as well as further details about individual users within a batch.
+This tab gives summary information relating to batches that have been created in the OnBoard project, their overall status as well as further details about individual users within a batch.

 ### Mappings